-Thirteen states filed a federal lawsuit against OneMain Financial on March 16, 2026, accusing the financial company of deceiving borrowers into paying hidden loan fees and for unwanted high-priced insurance products, without full disclosure.
-The lawsuit is led by New York Attorney General Letitia James and joined by attorneys general from Pennsylvania, Colorado, Maryland, Nevada, New Hampshire, New Jersey, North Dakota, Oklahoma, South Dakota, Virginia, Washington and Wisconsin.
+Thirteen states filed a federal lawsuit against OneMain Financial on March 16, 2026, accusing the financial company of deceiving borrowers into paying hidden loan fees and purchasing unwanted high-priced insurance products without full disclosure.
+New York Attorney General Letitia James leads the lawsuit along with attorneys general from Pennsylvania, Colorado, Maryland, Nevada, New Hampshire, New Jersey, North Dakota, Oklahoma, South Dakota, Virginia, Washington and Wisconsin.

-OneMain pushed back on the allegations.
-According to PBS News, the company said the states' claims are "simply untrue" and declared it would "litigate this case vigorously."
+According to PBS News, OneMain said the states' claims are "simply untrue" and declared it would "litigate this case vigorously."

 How the alleged predatory lending scheme works

 The plaintiffs claim OneMain operates an "add-on packing" scheme.
-Additional products, which include credit life insurance, credit disability insurance, credit involuntary unemployment insurance, Guaranteed Asset Protection (GAP), term life insurance, "Auto Plus" roadside assistance plans, "Home and Auto Plus" plans and "Silver Safeguard" membership plans are added to initial loan balances without borrowers understanding what they are buying or how much it will ultimately cost them.
+The lawsuit alleges the company adds additional products, which include credit life insurance, credit disability insurance, credit involuntary unemployment insurance, guaranteed asset protection insurance, term life insurance, roadside assistance plans, home and auto plus plans, and silver safeguard membership plans, to initial loan balances without borrowers understanding what they are buying or how much it will cost them.

 What does the lawsuit seek?